rehansheta/compiler/README.md

 # Compiler

 A complete compiler for TL13 programming language, a simplified subset of Pascal.
-It includes four phase/parts:
+It includes these four phases/parts:

 1. Scanner -- scans the LL(1) language
 2. Predictive Recursive Descent Parser -- Its a top-down parser.
 For a syntactically valid input program, it outputs a Graphviz DOT file containing the program's parse tree
-3. Core -- Its final output is MIPS assembly code.
+3. Core -- It does type checking and its final output is MIPS assembly code.
 Intermediate output includes a type-annotated Abstract Syntax Tree (AST) and a Control Flow Graph (CFG) labeled with ILOC instructions
 4. Optimizations -- It includes translation into SSA form using * algorithm

 It also contains the following language extensions: